BadPixel89/ldGo-UI/README.md

 This info can save a lot of time tracing cables to find out which port is connected to a given PC in an office or lab environment.

-GoLD supports both Cisco Discovery Protocol (CDP) and Link Layer Discovery Protocol (LLDP).
+ldGo-UI supports both Cisco Discovery Protocol (CDP) and Link Layer Discovery Protocol (LLDP).

 # Beta release
 Release page: